AbrarAli-SE/JavaScript-journey/README.md

 - To reflect on my experiences and improve my coding practices.

 ## How to Navigate
-- For basic exercises, visit the `Practice Codes` folder.
+- For basic exercises, visit the [Practice Codes](/Practice%20Code) folder.
-- For larger projects and applications, check out the `Projects` folder.
+- For larger projects and applications, check out the [Practice Projects](/Practice%20Project)   folder.

 ## Contributing
 Feel free to fork this repository or submit pull requests.
 I'm open to collaboration and would love to learn from the community as well.